Milton Keynes (UK)

 The HyPER Project is a novel hydrogen production technology which achieves substantial greenhouse gas reduction from a fossil fuel feedstock.
 An international collaboration between Cranfield University, GTI, Helical Energy and Doosan Babcock, HyPER is a state-of-the-art 1.5MWth pilot plant built at Cranfield University to test and evaluate GTI’s compact hydrogen generator technology.

 GTI’s technology uses the sorption-enhanced steam methane reforming process where natural gas and steam are converted into hydrogen and carbon dioxide.
 CO2 is then captured and removed from the gas stream, leaving a stream of hydrogen that is almost pure.
-Meanwhile, the captured CO2 is transported to a different reactor where the sorbent is heated, leading to a near-pure stream of CO2 that can either be transported and stored or converted into a different product that is useful. "
+Meanwhile, the captured CO2 is transported to a different reactor where the sorbent is heated, leading to a near-pure stream of CO2 that can either be transported and stored or converted into a different product that is useful.

-- A 1–1.5 MWth pilot-scale plant demonstrating GTI’s compact hydrogen generator technology, integrating CO₂ capture directly in the reforming process
+- 1–1.5 MWth pilot-scale plant demonstrating GTI’s compact hydrogen generator technology, integrating CO2 capture directly in the reforming process

-- High‑pressure operation (~24 bara) to boost both efficiency and output – with 25 % lower hydrogen production costs, over 50 % reduced CAPEX, and ~97 % CO₂ capture .
+- high‑pressure operation (~24 bara) to boost both efficiency and output – with 25 % lower hydrogen production costs, over 50 % reduced CAPEX, and ~97 % CO2 capture

-- On-site carbon and hydrogen streams at industrial-grade purity—ideal for storage, transport, or use.
+- on-site carbon and hydrogen streams at industrial-grade purity—ideal for storage, transport, or use.

-- GTI’s technology team showcasing their SE-SMR design.
+- GTI’s technology team showcasing their SE-SMR design

-- Engineers from Doosan Babcock, who specialise in low‑carbon power plant delivery .
+- engineers from Doosan Babcock, who specialise in low‑carbon power plant delivery.

-- Reduces CO₂ footprint by up to 40 % compared to conventional SMR + tail‑end capture .
+- reduces CO2 footprint by up to 40 % compared to conventional SMR + tail‑end capture

-Ideal For: Industry leaders, policy‑makers, researchers, students, and investors keen on sustainable hydrogen tech.
+Ideal for: industry leaders, policy‑makers, researchers, students, and investors keen on sustainable hydrogen tech.

 Attendees must provide their own transportation to the site and back.